xeago/gradblog/graduation/extended-abstract.md

 Several weeks before the summer holidays Patrick communicated to Twan a common request.
 Users requested higher quality search results.
 Staff requested a non-critical database.
-Earlier investigation showed that the search queries were hammering down the database.
+Earlier investigation showed that the search queries were crippling the database.
 With a growing userbase and inefficient search-queries the database suffered in performance.
 This information further specified the [assignment](graduation-assignment.html).
 In summary, Twan would be responsible for search and related functionalities at VideofyMe.
 The goal of